MicrosoftDocs/powerapps-docs/powerapps-docs/user/grid-filters.md

 ## Grid and filter navigation

-When you filter data on a grid the page remembers the filter, sort, and the page state when you navigate away and then come back to the page.
+When you filter data on a grid, the main grid page remembers the filter, sort, and the page state when you navigate away and then come back to the page.
 This includes quick find, column filtering, page number, and more.
 The navigation outside the page opens with the initial state.

    > [!div class="mx-imgBorder"]